Are you dedicating 1.68 hours a week or more to Continuous Improvement?

 What is the 1% Rule?

 It is a case of Change or Die.
-That may sound dramatic.
-However, look around and see what has happened to companies, industries and individuals who have not changed to meet the current market needs.
-They are no longer viable or gone altogether.
+While that may sound dramatic, look around and see what has happened to companies, industries and individuals who have not grown to meet the current market needs.
+They are gone.

-How Do I Make It a Reality in My Business and Life Now?
+How Do I Make Continuous Improvement a Reality Now?

-- Write down ONE thing you believe needs to be improved.
+- Write down the number one thing that absolutely needs to be improved.